 Box B23.
-EU: Supporting the implementation of green budgeting practices through tailor-made training

-The European Commission has developed a technical support initiative to help Member States build administrative and technical capacity for developing a green budgeting framework at the national level.
-The training is funded by the EU via the Technical Support Instrument and supports the alignment of current or planned national green budgeting practices with the European Commission's Green Budgeting Reference Framework (European Commission, 2021).
-The technical support project provides Member States with practical training and tailored support in piloting green budgeting tools, such as identification of green and brown items in specific sectors of their national budget.
-The initiative targets staff of Ministries of Finance and ministries responsible for climate and environmental aspects of the budget.
-Training sessions are organized by the Commission with Expertise France, and in cooperation with the Institute for Climate Economics (I4CE).
+EU: Supporting the implementation of green budgeting practices through tailor-made training or planned national green budgeting practices with the European Commission's Green Budgeting Reference training and tailored support in piloting green budgeting tools, such as identification of green and brown items in specific sectors of their national budget.
+The initiative targets staff of Ministries of Finance and ministries